To document the policies of pledge agreements and payment schedules.

 The pledge management process should begin with a clear and comprehensive written pledge agreement, which is an integral tool in managing the relationship between a donor and the University.
 A signed pledge agreement or approved equivalent pledge agreement sets expectations and responsibilities for the donor and the University by outlining the intent of the gift, a payment schedule, and any special conditions regarding the gift.

 The standard pledge payment schedule for a multi-year gift of $25,000 or more is five years with equal payments each year.
 Donors are permitted to pay over a shorter period of time.
-However, if a donor requests a payment period greater than five years, the development officer needs the approval of his/her Dean or Center Director, and/or the Vice President for Development and Alumni Relations.
+However, if a donor requests a payment period greater than five years, the development officer needs the approval of their Dean or Center Director, and/or the Vice President for Development and Alumni Relations.
 The extended payment schedule will be granted only under exceptional circumstances.
 If a payment schedule for an existing pledge is renegotiated for a new fulfillment period longer than five years, it also requires the same approval by the parties listed above